NashTech-Labs/Get-All-Running-Instance-In-AWS-Cloud/README.md

 ```

-or you can install the requirements.txt file using the below command:
+or you can install the requirements.txt file which has all required package to run the python code  using the below command:

 ```
 pip3 install requirements.txt
 ```